gileck/book-reader-app/docs/highlighting-systems.md

 Both systems are user-configurable through the theme panel and designed for optimal performance and user experience.

+**Note**: As of the sentence-chunk audio refactor, the reader now operates on sentence-level chunks by default.
+Both full and focus modes share a unified `useSentenceAudioController` that manages playback at sentence granularity.
+The highlighting systems work seamlessly with this sentence-based architecture.

 ## Table of Contents

 1. [Word Highlighting System](#word-highlighting-system)